Francesa's horse still in Derby contention after stumble

-Mike Francesa's horse High Oak still in Kentucky Derby contention after stumble at Fountain of Youth Stakes
+Mike Francesa's horse High Oak still in Kentucky Derby contention after stumble in Fountain of Youth Stakes

 For a few excruciating minutes, Mike Francesa’s Kentucky Derby dream appeared to be turning into a nightmare.